-In case of need, it is okay to pick and drop off a customer in the double, single yellow and red lines but, you should be aware not to stay more than a few minutes and let your hazard light be on.
+In case of need, it is okay to pick up and drop off a passenger in the double, single yellow and red lines but, you should be aware not to stay more than a few minutes while letting your hazard light be on.
 In this way, you will announce that you are going to leave as soon as possible so no fine will come to you.

-At junctions, there are some famous yellow boxes that show the space between you and the front car.
+At junctions, you can see some famous yellow boxes that show the space between you and the front car.
 If you pass the intersection and there won’t be enough space on the other side, you will have to stay on the yellow box and get fined.
 Simply wait a few moments so some space would be free up and you won’t need to pay for unnecessary fines.

 Zig zag lane

-Waiting in zig zag lanes in any part of the city, whether it is crowded or not, is not a good choice at all as you are going to get fined for blocking the street and it risks you 3 points on your driving license.
+Waiting in zig zag lanes in any part of the city, whether it is crowded or not, is not a good choice at all as you are going to receive a fine for blocking the street and it risks you 3 points on your driving license.
 If you had to stay for a few moments, which is not recommended at all, don’t forget to turn on hazard lights.